hanieh-hassanzadeh/traffic-signs-classifier/writeup.md

 ### Model architecture

-The architecture is a LeNet, which consists of:
+The architecture is a LeNet (introduced in the previous lectures), which consists of:

 Layer 1: Convolutional
     Activation